The evolution of new organs during insects’ conquest of the sky

 Origin of Wings

-First, we will address the origin of the morphological change responsible for this revolution: the origin of wings.
+First, by addressing the origin of the morphological change responsible for this revolution: the origin of wings.

 Cascading Effects

-Second, we will study one of the multiple cascading effects set off by this initial event that continued shaping flying insects' anatomy and boosted their diversification: the turbanate eyes of mayflies.
-These are a sex-specific extra set of eyes that males use to find mates during flight.
+Second, by studying one of the multiple cascading effects set off by this initial event that continued shaping flying insects' anatomy and boosted their diversification: the turbanate eyes of mayflies, a sex-specific extra set of eyes that males use to find mates during flight.

 Research Challenges